 The charming Hotel Gai Soleil was once the owner’s family’s farm in the mountains.
 It has been renovated with care and furnished with an aim to preserve all its rustic character and warmth.
 You can relax among the various flowering trees and wild berries growing in the summer and enjoy the warmth of the full sun on the terrace in winter.
 From the hotel you’ll find a spectacular view of the Montjoie valley.

 A gentle start from Les Contamines for the first 5km along the valley floor to the chapel at Notre Dame de la Gorge (shuttle transfer possible).
 Here the path turns upwards and climbs steadily on the Chemin Roman through the Contamines Montjoie Nature Reserve towards the distant Col du Bonhomme.
-A steady climb reveals increasingly rugged views of the high peaks and you quickly reach the rugged landscapes of the Col du Bonhomme (2329 m).
+The climb reveals increasingly rugged views of the high peaks and you quickly reach the rugged landscapes of the Col du Bonhomme (2329 m).

 A further hour on rough and rocky ground brings up the Col de la Croix du Bonhomme.
 Here you can either climb over the Col des Fours (2665m) and descend steeply to Refuge des Mottets or alternatively descend to Les Chapieux.

 There is a shuttle running between Les Chapieux and Mottets if you need to make your way between the 2.

 Walk 1 - Walk to Refuge des Mottets, 19.5km, 7.5 Hours Ascent/Descent: 1621m/893m

 Walk 2 - Walk to Les Chapieux, 19km, 7 Hours Ascent/Descent: 1335m/933m